Creating and paying for a robust consultant care program can be expensive, but not having one can cost a company millions.

 According to research completed by LinkedIn, “the cost of a bad reputation for a company with 10,000 employees could be as much as $7.6 million in additional wages.”

 And the effect measured in wages is only the beginning.
-“Nearly half of US professionals would entirely rule out taking a job with a company” whose brand they associate with a negative experience, according to the report.
+“Nearly half of US professionals would entirely rule out taking a job with a company” whose employer brand they associate with a negative experience, according to the report.
 “No matter what pay raise they were offered.”

-So how do you create a good reputation in the marketplace?
+So how do you create a good company reputation in the marketplace?
 First, create a good consultant experience in the workplace.

 Fortunately, the old methods of consultant care, with yearly reviews that only catch problems long after they’ve passed, and endless check-in phone calls that consultants never seem to answer, are going by the wayside.
 A good consultant care program may once have been daunting, or completely out of reach for a small firm due to the staffing cost associated with it.
-Now, there is technology to assist and guide the process of good consultant care.
+Now, there is talent relationship technology to assist and guide the process of good consultant care.

 The automations and workflows we’ve designed at Sense can make vast improvements on even the smallest firm’s consultant experience.
 We’ve found that staffing firms who implement Sense are able to actually reduce the man-hours spent on consultant engagement, improve their consultant NPS scores, intervene in problems quicker, and reduce staffing costs compared with previous consultant care programs implemented at their firm.